 The Auburn Police Department is one of only two* law enforcement agencies in Maine to receive national accreditation from CALEA, the Commission on Accreditation for Law Enforcement Agencies.
-We are the ONLY agency in Maine to have achieved the Gold Standard level of Accreditation, an accomplishment of which we are very proud.
+In 2013, we became the first agency in Maine to achieve the Gold Standard level of Accreditation, an accomplishment of which we are very proud.

 The Auburn Police Department must comply with 482 core accreditation standards to maintain our accreditation status.
 Law Enforcement Accreditation Status is granted for three years, during which accredited agencies must submit annual reports attesting continued compliance with those standards under which it was initially accredited.

 The Commission accredited this agency in 2007, 2010, and again in 2013 after determining that the APD had demonstrated its compliance with all applicable standards during an on-site assessment of the agency.
 The assessors, who were on hand in August of 2013, examined all aspects of the Auburn Police Department’s office policies and procedures, management, operations and support services.
 Our next on-site assessment will be held in July of 2016.

 Verification by CALEA assessors that the Auburn Police Department continues to meet the Commission’s state of the art standards are part of a voluntary process to gain law enforcement re-accreditation, the highest recognition of law enforcement professional excellence.